krabf/vigilant-engine/index.md

 title: Home
 class: home
 ---
+{% for entry in site.data.home %}{{ entry.entry }}

-Hi, my name is Kush (she/her) and I’m an independent filmmaker, [Notion](notion.so/product) Ambassador based in Cebu City, Philippines.
+Hi, my name is Kush (she/her) and I’m an independent filmmaker, [Notion](https://www.notion.so/product) Ambassador based in Cebu City, Philippines.
-I’m currently working as a video editor at a Singapore-based [video production company](https://fewstones.com/).
+I’m currently working at [fewStones](https://fewstones.com/) Singapore-based corporate production company, as a Live Action Video Editor.
 I create and write short films and collaborate with fellow artists.
 My thesis film has been exhibited at independent film festivals in the Philippines.